opencog/atomspace/README.md

 The new Value system seems to provide a very nice way of working with fast-moving high-frequency data.
-It seems suitable for holding on to live-video feeds and audio streams and pipeing them through various data-processing configurations.
+It seems suitable for holding on to live-video feeds and audio streams and piping them through various data-processing configurations.
 It looks to be a decent API for declaring the structure and topology of neural nets (e.g.
 TensorFlow).
 However, it is more-or-less unused for these tasks.